-Many people are still working from home, so their cars get limited use.
-Cars like to be driven.
-This keeps fluids pumping and bearings spinning.
-Take action now to protect various components from extended down time.
+Many people are still working from home, so their cars still get limited use.
+This can be a problem, as cars like to be driven.
+This keeps the fluids pumping and bearings spinning.
+It’s not too late to take action to protect various components from extended down time.

 Three (3) systems on your car are affected by the inactivity of a vehicle in storage:

 - Fuel stability

 Whether it is short term or long term storage, take proper steps to guarantee a safe reanimation.